 Three out of four people want to see a worldwide ban on single-use plastics.
-The facts are becoming too overwhelming: single-use plastic bottles damage the environment, they damage our health, and our systems for recycling them are woefully inadequate.
-We only recycle an alarmingly small fraction of the plastic we produce—which is so impractical!
-For most people, enough is enough.
-Time for less plastic packaging, no new plastic straws, and a complete ban on single-use plastic bottles.
+Either due to the negative impact these products are causing to the environment, the negative impact they’re likely having on human health, or a combination of both factors, for most people, enough is enough.
+Time for less plastic packaging, no new plastic straws, and a complete ban on disposable plastic bottled beverages.

 Pollution from beverage companies is so extreme that U.S. states and cities and environmental groups have taken to suing these companies for endangering environmental and public health and misleading consumers on the recyclability of plastic.
 Massachusetts became the first state to ban purchase of single-use plastic bottles by state agencies this past summer.
 And starting this past summer, some cities in California banned plastic and paper water containers from being sold.